 ADHD Assessments for Adults in Washington

-• You were never assessed as a child, or were missed due to masking or high achievement
+• You were never assessed as a child, or were overlooked because you were masking, academically successful, anxious, quiet, people-pleasing, or “doing fine” from the outside.

-An ADHD assessment for adults is a structured process that explores whether your experiences align with ADHD.
+An ADHD assessment is a structured process for understanding whether your experiences align with ADHD, not a trial where you have to prove you’re struggling “enough.”

 Your assessment may explore: